kekse1/kekse1/README.md

 * [**Google**: The hub for everything animated emoji!](https://googlefonts.github.io/noto-emoji-animation/)
 * [**Google**: Github repository](https://github.com/googlefonts/noto-emoji)

-I hacked out a **mass downloader** here, plus an additional **PHP interface**, and maybe even more.
+I hacked out a **mass downloader** here, plus an additional **PHP interface**, and even more.
 It should still work, but I'm not absolutely sure, since this project is some months old..

 ## **`resize.php`**
 Both for the **CLI** (**C**onsole **L**ine **I**nterface) and the **web browser** (so via **HTTPD**): a script